OccupyMN

 THE PEOPLE'S PLAZA

-The initial occupation of Hennepin County Government Center’s plaza in downtown Minneapolis began on October 7, 2011 under the name OccupyMN.
+The initial occupation of Hennepin County Government Center‘s plaza in downtown Minneapolis began on October 7, 2011 under the name OccupyMN.
 The plaza, located off the light rail station and adjacent to City Hall, was renamed The People’s Plaza by rally organizers.
-Hundreds of protesters showed up at the plaza, including union members from United Steelworkers, the International Brotherhood of Electrical Workers, UNITE HERE, AFSCME, SEIU, IWW, CTUL, the Sheet Metal Workers, Citizen’s United Against Police Brutality, Socialist Alternative, the American Indian Movement, along with many other supporting groups and individuals.
+Hundreds of protesters showed up at the plaza, including union members from United Steelworkers, the International Brotherhood of Electrical Workers, UNITE HERE, AFSCME, the Sheet Metal Workers, along with many other supporting groups and individuals…

 On October 13, Occupy protester Melissa Lynn Hill was given a trespassing notice for writing messages in chalk in The People’s Plaza.
 She was barred from entering the Government Center or the plaza for a year.
 Two days later, while acting as a legal observer for the National Lawyers Guild and standing on a sidewalk near the Plaza, Hill was arrested.
-Her attorney successfully sued Hennepin County Sheriff Rich Stanek for violating her constitutional rights, costing Hennepin County $15,000 in settlement.
+Her attorney successfully sued Hennepin County Sheriff Rich Stanek for violating her constitutional rights.

 Marches on October 17 included attendees from Minnesota for a Fair Economy, Students for a Democratic Society, and Socialist Alternative.
 Protesters occupied the 10th Avenue Bridge, blocking traffic for about a half hour.
 Eleven people were arrested on the bridge.